maxim-saplin/flutter_python_starter/README.md

 - /templates
 - README.md

-A sample of integrated app is available under `_emaple` folder
+A sample of integrated app is available under `_example` folder

 ## 1. Preparing Flutter and Python projects